wuxc/pywin32doc/md/exchange.md

   - [HrMAPIFindSubfolderEx](exchange.md#exchangehrmapifindsubfolderex)

-    Retrieves a subfolder in an information store using the hierarchical path name of the folder.&nbsp;
+    Retrieves a subfolder in an information store using the hierarchical path name of the folder\.&nbsp;

   - [HrMAPIFindFolder](exchange.md#exchangehrmapifindfolder)

-    Retrieves the entry ID for a folder in an information store using the hierarchical path name of the folder.&nbsp;
+    Retrieves the entry ID for a folder in an information store using the hierarchical path name of the folder\.&nbsp;

   - [HrMAPIFindFolderEx](exchange.md#exchangehrmapifindfolderex)

-    Retrieves the entry ID of a folder in an information store using the hierarchical path name of the folder.&nbsp;
+    Retrieves the entry ID of a folder in an information store using the hierarchical path name of the folder\.&nbsp;

   - [HrMAPIFindStore](exchange.md#exchangehrmapifindstore)

-    Retrieves a pointer to the entry identifier of an information store from the display name of the store.&nbsp;
+    Retrieves a pointer to the entry identifier of an information store from the display name of the store\.&nbsp;

   - [HrCreateProfileName](exchange.md#exchangehrcreateprofilename)